 The Trustee regularly assesses the performance of the Fund's investments against its investment objectives.
 Day-to-day monitoring of the investment manager performance in the Defined Benefit Section is delegated to the Delegated CIO, and the Trustee receives reports on a quarterly basis on progress against the Fund's journey plan.
-The Trustee receives reports from BlackRock on a quarterly basis showing the performance of each of the money purchase investment funds in which monies have been invested over the quarter against.
-These are reviewed against appropriate benchmarks.
+The Trustee received reports from BlackRock on a quarterly basis showing the performance of each of the money purchase investment funds in which monies had been invested over the quarter.
+These were reviewed against appropriate benchmarks.

-Performance of the Fund's investments over the year is detailed in the Investment Report (see page 11).
+Performance of the Fund's investments over the year are detailed in the Investment Report (see page 11).